Tariq-Mehmood-Malik/Docker/dockernetwork.md

 This ensures that the container can access external services while remaining secure behind the host's IP address.

 The `bridge network` in Docker connects containers to the host’s network, allowing them to communicate both with each other and with the outside world.
 The bridge operates at the `data link layer` (Layer 2), forwarding packets based on `MAC addresses`.
 Containers on the same bridge network can communicate directly with each other by sending packets to the bridge.
 The bridge also connects to the host’s network interface, enabling containers to access external resources via NAT.

-### **Summary**

-The veth pair connects the container’s isolated network namespace to the host's bridge, allowing communication with the host and other containers.
-Each container operates in its own network namespace, isolating its network configuration from the host and other containers.
-Docker uses **SNAT** for outbound traffic and **DNAT** for inbound traffic, allowing containers to communicate with external networks using the host’s IP address.
-The Docker bridge network connects containers to each other and the host, facilitating inter-container communication and providing access to the outside world.

 ---